puzzmo-com/xd-crossword-tools/README.md

 const crossword = xdToJSON(xd)
 ```

 The JSON format is a bit more verbose than you might expect (see below for an example), but the goal is to have as much information pre-computed at parse time in order to save lookups later at runtime.
+You should use `crossword.report` to determine the parsing's success.
 You can see the type definitions here: [`./lib/types.ts`](./lib/types.ts).

 ### .puz to .xd